MichaelwaveOfficial/Webdev-170422/READMEMK.md

 -- 06/04/2022 --

 * html skeletons provided for all pages.
 Now we can focus on polishing them up.
 Having thoughts about tweaking the pages colour scheme.

+-- 08/04/2022 --

+*adding more to the skeleton of the website.
+Fleshing bits out and fixing errors which were causing issues.
+Primarily, with not using enough tags and trying to bite off more than i could chew.